In challenging times, it is vital to control stress levels

 Many people are transitioning to home workouts as opposed to waiting for gyms to reopen.
 Take advantage of free online classes, free workout videos, and free personal trainers on Instagram.

 Walking is the most underrated exercise, suggests one fitness guru online.
 He also suggests taking the stairs whenever it’s possible and walking up and down the stairs of your own house or apartment building to add a bit of exercise to your day.
 Climbing stairs burns more calories per minute than jogging.
 Also, light dumbbells, a stability ball and jump rope can all be used for a great home workout.
+If you want to improvise your home to make space for your daily workouts, then you can hire services to remodel your home.
+You can get some additional info here.

 — “Do relaxing activities,” Ellis said.
 “Take a bath, take a nap, read a book.
 I like to relax sitting out in the yard and garden.”